hasanraiyan/NoteJS/README.md

-# Notekt - A Simple Notes App
+# NoteJs - A Simple Notes App

-Notekt is a basic notes application built with React Native and Expo.
+NoteJs is a basic notes application built with React Native and Expo.
 It allows users to create, edit, delete, and save notes locally on their device.

 ## Features